Artenes/rocketseat-bootcamp-meetapp/README.md

 #### [Mobile](https://github.com/Artenes/rocketseat-bootcamp-meetapp/tree/master/mobile)

 A mobile application made with [React Native](https://facebook.github.io/react-native/).
 This is where attendees goes to browse and subscribe to meetups. **Only the android version of the app was tested.
-The IOs version might not work properly**.
+The IOs version might not work properly, so use the Android version to check out the mobile application**.

 ## Getting Started